osirisad/ebay-transaction-parser/README.md

 Once you're ready to run the report open a command prompt navigate to the folder where the python script is saved then type the following: python ebay_report.py or double click the run_reports.bat file that's here in the repo.

+I've been making a backup of the master file before I update it just in case, you probably sould too!
+Maybe I will have the script do that in the future, for now make sure you back it up!

 ## Donate

 If this project helped you and you'd like to donate: